dancatanzaro/Savvy-Portfolio-Dan-Catanzaro/README.md

 # Dan's random stuff

-*I love to travel, cook, and eat food.*
+*I love to travel, cook, and eat.*

 **Eating new food is fun.**